gah-code/chrome-scripts/docs.md

 ### Additional Notes on Redirects

 - Both `Source URL` and `Status Code` are mandatory for Redirect Manager ACS AEM tool.
+- Applying both "Source URL" and "Status Code" is mandatory when using the Redirect Manager ACS AEM tool.
+The "Source URL" is necessary to specify which URL is to be redirected, and the "Status Code" is needed to indicate the type of redirect, such as 301 for a permanent redirect and 302 for a temporary redirect.
 - Example: Redirecting to a specific location within a page using a hashtag (`#`) in the `Target URL`.

   ```plaintext